 Hush little baby, don’t say a word …

-A lot of things can impact ZZZs, including anxiety, depression, and PTSD.
-None of those conditions is anyone's fault, and they leave people feeling helpless to control what should be a normal bodily routine.
+A lot of things can impact the quality of your sleep, including anxiety, depression, and PTSD.
+None of those conditions are anyone's fault, but they leave people feeling helpless to control what should be a normal bodily routine.

 But let’s say you’ve already tried a lot of things: putting the phone down, meditating, and making your bedroom a sleep-only oasis...

 Studies looking at CBD for poor sleep

 Within the endocannabinoid system is a network of cannabinoid receptors in the brain and central nervous system.
 The two primary receptors identified are CB1 and CB2.